-BIOLOGY Unit Value ATAR Category Board Developed Course 2 А
+BIOLOGY Unit Value ATAR Category

+Board Developed Course 2 А

-Prerequisites: Satisfactory completion of Stage 5 Exclusions: Maximu
+Prerequisites: Exclusions:

-Science Exclusions: Maximum of 6 units of Science
+Satisfactory completion of Stage 5 Science age 5 Science Maximum of 6 units of Science

 Cost: \$35 + additional excursion expenses

 The Biology course explores the diversity of life from a molecular to a biological systems level.
 The course examines the interactions between living things and the environments in which they live.
 It explores the application of biology and its significance in finding solutions to health and sustainability issues in a changing world.